 Notes

-1 This is a compilation of the Electricity Distribution Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 8 January 2010 of the Electricity Distribution Regulations 1997 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table